How to write an abstract

 If you are writing a thesis or dissertation or submitting to a journal, there are often specific formatting requirements for the abstract—make sure to check the guidelines and format your work correctly.
 For APA research papers you can follow the APA abstract format.

 Always stick to the word limit.
-If you have not been given any guidelines on the length of the abstract, it’s best not to write more than one page.
+If you have not been given any guidelines on the length of the abstract, write no more than one double-spaced page.